trpc/trpc/CONTRIBUTING.md

 yarn test --watch
 ```

-Testing is currently coalesced in [./packages/server/test](./packages/server/test) - we import the different libs from here, this makes it easier for us to do integration testing + getting test coverage on the whole codebase.
+All Integration testing is currently coalesced in [./packages/server/test](./packages/server/test) - we import the different libs from here, this makes it easier for us to do integration testing + getting test coverage on the whole codebase.